KarimDahawy/Behavioral-Cloning/README.md

 ![alt text][image1]

-Finally I have modified Nvidia model and used it in training my model, For details about this version, see this [section](#2-Final-Model-Architecture)
+Finally I have modified Nvidia model and used it in training my model, For details about this version, see this [section](README.md#2-Final-Model-Architecture)

-![alt text][image1]

 #### 2. Attempts to reduce overfitting in the model